What is it?

 Mentors will have the satisfaction of knowing that they are helping to provide direction and opportunities to a student that could help change the course of his or her life for the better.
 In fact, many mentors report that they benefit at least as much from the process of mentoring as do their mentees, and oftentimes more.

-- The 2016-2017 “Pilot Project” will run from the autumn of 2016 until the end of summer of 2017, though individual mentors and mentees may wish to extend their mentor/mentee relationship beyond this timeframe.
+- The 2017-2018 mentorship program will run from the autumn of 2017 until the summer of 2018, though individual mentors and mentees may wish to extend their mentor/mentee relationship beyond this timeframe.

 - Each mentor and mentee will decide together how often they would like to meet, but a minimum of three (3) meetings over coffee or a light meal during the course of the year (2 initiated by the mentor, 1 by the mentee) is strongly recommended.

-- Hart House will host a reception for all mentors and mentees to officially “launch” this initiative in late 2016, as well as a “thank you” event in the spring of 2017.
+- Hart House will host a reception for all mentors and mentees to officially “launch” this initiative in the fall of 2017.

 - All program participants will receive special invitations to a number of additional Hart House events throughout the year.

-For more information about the Hart House Mentorship Program “Pilot Project”, please contact Andrea Blackler, Development Coordinator, Hart House at email@example.com or 416-946-7325.
+For more information about the Hart House Mentorship Program, please contact Andrea Blackler, Development Coordinator, Hart House at email@example.com or 416-946-7325.

 Curious about other ways to get involved at Hart House?
 Visit our alumni & community page to discover the many ways to stay connected and enjoy all that Hart House has to offer.